1. I want to learn more about rural medicine. How can I get some experience working with rural patients and doctors?

 Students will spend much of their time in the medical office of rural preceptors.
 They will observe and participate in patient exams, and may also accompany their physician supervisors on hospital rounds where applicable.

-To apply for a Year 4 elective rural rotation, please contact the UBC Department of Family Practice Undergraduate Office via email at firstname.lastname@example.org.
+To apply for a Year 4 elective rural rotation, please contact the UBC Department of Family Practice Undergraduate Office via email at email@example.com.
 Upon completion of your elective, you may apply for REAP funding to offset the travel costs.
-A housing allowance (stipend) of $250/week plus up to $800 for travel expenses is available.
+Funding available includes reimbursement of up to $250 per week for accommodation expenses, as well as a travel funding of up to $800.
 You may apply for REAP funds for up to 12 weeks of rural electives in 4th year.
+To learn more about REAP funding, contact the REAP office via email (REAPStudents@familymed.ubc.ca) or call 604.822-2675.

 REAP hosts “Rural Nights,” bringing together medical students and residents with practicing rural physicians.
 These gatherings are a good opportunity for students and residents to learn about rural medical practice and to pose questions about the lifestyle of a rural doctor.
 The Rural Club also provides an opportunity for medical students and rural residents to integrate with rural faculty.
 The club, sponsored by REAP, is collaboration with the UBC Family Medicine Interest Group.

 Rural conferences are a great way to meet rural physicians from BC and across Canada.
 The Society of Rural Physicians of Canada hosts an annual “Rural and Remote Medicine Course” each year that is well attended by rural doctors from across the country.
-RCCbc hosts an annual gathering for BC’s rural physicians, the Rural Emergency Continuity of Care (RECC) conference.
+RCCbc hosts an annual gathering for BC’s rural physicians, the BC Rural Health Conference (RHC).
 We strongly recommend that medical students and residents wishing to network with rural doctors attend these conferences.
 REAP sponsors medical students and residents to attend national and provincial rural focused medical conferences each year.
 Students are selected from the UBC Family Medicine Interest Group meetings.

 The UBC Faculty of Medicine offers a mentorship and peer-support program for medical students.
 There are mentorship programs for each medical school (Vancouver-Fraser Medical Program, Island Medical Program, Northern Medical Program, Southern Medical Program).
 Each program is different; however, all programs work to establish collegiality and connection between program members.